Top Wood-Burning Stove Inserts Across Colorado Counties

 Sustainable Wood-Burning Practices:

-- Choosing EPA-certified inserts with catalytic or secondary combustion systems.
+- Go with EPA-certified inserts that use catalytic or secondary combustion.

-- Using sustainably sourced firewood from local suppliers.
+- Burn sustainably sourced firewood from local suppliers.

 Environmental Impact Reduction: